 - Never leave a vehicle unattended at the airport curb.
 Designated space at the curb is available for picking up and dropping off passengers only.
 For security reasons, unattended vehicles will be towed.
 Take advantage of on-site airport parking and valet parking.

 - Always have photo identification on hand.
 You will be asked for identification at several locations in the airport.
-Be sure to have it ready.
+Be sure to have it ready and accessible.